EntropyHub

 About

 Information and uncertainty can be regarded as two sides of the same coin: the more uncertainty there is, the more information we gain by removing that uncertainty.
-In the context of information and probability theory, Entropy quantifies that uncertainty.
+In the context of dynamical systems and information theory, Entropy quantifies that uncertainty.

 As the number of statisitcal entropy measures grows, it becomes ever more difficult to identify, contrast and compare the performance of each measure.
 To overcome this, we have developed EntropyHub - an open-source toolkit designed to integrate the many established entropy methods into one package.
 The goal of EntropyHub is to provide a comprehensive set of functions with a simple and consistent syntax that allows the user to augment parameters at the command line, enabling a range from basic to advanced entropy methods to be implemented with ease.